High Impact Wrestling

 High Impact Wrestling Canada (HIW) was a professional wrestling promotion, based in Regina, Saskatchewan, Canada.
 Known for its hard hitting "Saskatchewan Style", the HIW roster consisted of nearly 40 regular performers.
 On January 1, 2019, the company celebrated its 21-year anniversary.
 This anniversary made High Impact Wrestling one of the oldest continuously active pro-wrestling companies to run in Canada.
-HIW partnered with Access 7, a TV station in Regina, SK, in January 2014 to begin producing a weekly TV show which aired every Tuesday night at 8pm.
-The Access television program had aired for five consecutive seasons.
+HIW partnered with Access 7, a TV station in Regina, SK, in January 2014 to begin producing a weekly TV show which aired every Tuesday at 8 pm.
+The Access television program aired for five consecutive seasons.
 HIW closed on October 25, 2019, after 21 years of operation.
 It was announced on September 20, 2019, that the company would be absorbed by Winnipeg based Canadian Wrestling's Elite.

 History

 Early history

 In 1998, following the demise of the Hardcore Wrestling circuit that ran from 1996 – 1998, wrestler Charley Pichette, opted to open up a pro-wrestling training school which would also run periodic live events.
 Pichette named the company "World High Impact Pro-Wrestling" or "WHIP Wrestling" for short.
-Training would take place in an old, run down building on Quebec Street in Regina, Sk.
+Training would take place in an old, rundown building on Quebec Street in Regina, Sk.
 Original members of the promotion included Pichette (who was then known as Charley Hayes), Todd Myers, Scotty Simms, Crusher Carlson, and Rex Roberts, with all members taking part in the training of young hopefuls.
 The training school began to pick up steam and added a number of new trainees.
 After enough local performers had joined and been trained, Pichette rounded out the roster with out of Province talent and ran some of the first WHIP Wrestling events.
 The first handful of events turned out decent crowds and Pichette continued to expand the roster with new trainees and ran a few live events a year.